The University of Texas Rio Grande Valley

 • Stay on Track for Graduation - Unlike taking time away from school, NSE allows students to continue earning transferable credits while working toward their degree requirements.

-More Than A Semester Away
+It's More Than A Semester Away

 NSE is more than studying at another university.
 It is an opportunity to challenge yourself, explore new possibilities, and create experiences that can shape your academic, professional, and personal future.